Header Image 1

 • Take part in workshops with professional dance companies

-• Perform in showcases and college productions
+• Perform in showcases and College productions

 • Go on theatre trips to see live dance performances